ilya90/MDB_pilot/README.md

       * There is already compiled binary in the ARM_prebuild folder.
 It can be used as first tests.
 Way point coordinates specified in Arduino program.

-This Software is ALPHA !
-It is provided for reference only.
+This Software is ALPHA!
 Use it at your own risk.
-Use of this software may loose you your drone, or put you in all sorts of touble.
-Make sure to obey local rules, laws, and regulations considering air traffic where you fly.
-I'm telling you to do so now !

-Have fun.
+Using the binary can cause unstable flights and you have the risks of losing your drone.